AdityaDahayat7000/DCGANs/README (1).md

 We are using PyTorch deeplearning framework for this project
 ## Dataset
 The dataset that we are going to use is CIFAR-10 dataset
-## Dataset
-The dataset that we are going to use is CIFAR-10 dataset